 Leverage a strong and diverse global library network

-By working together members can reduce costs and increase efficient access to the vital information held in libraries around the world.
-Members gain access to innovative library research, advocacy programs and specialized professional development opportunities that create dynamic connections and increase efficiency.
+By working together, members reduce costs and increase access to the vital information overseen by libraries around the world.
+Members support and gain access to innovative library research, advocacy programs, and specialized professional development opportunities that create dynamic connections and increased efficiency.

 OCLC membership brings: